-This section describes how to connect several different kinds of electrochemical cells to the WaveDriver 200.
+This section describes how to connect several different kinds of electrochemical cells to the WaveDriver 100.
 Before proceeding, the user should be familiar with general concepts associated with electrochemical cells and experimentation.
-Using the WaveDriver 200 Cell Cable (part number ACP3E01), connections can be made to simple two-terminal cells (such as batteries, fuel cells, solar cells, amperometry sensors, capacitors, resistors, and inductors), traditional three-electrode voltammetry cells (including those that contain a rotating disk electrode or a rotating cylinder electrode), compact voltammetry cells, and to more complex dual working electrode cells (including rotating ring-disk electrode cells).
+Using the WaveDriver 100 Cell Cable (part number ACP5E01), connections can be made to simple two-terminal cells (such as batteries, fuel cells, solar cells, amperometry sensors, capacitors, resistors, and inductors), compact voltammetry cells, and traditional three-electrode voltammetry cells (including those that contain a rotating disk electrode or a rotating cylinder electrode).